 Please note, that I am no expert, not a doctor, a virologist or immunologist.
 I am also not a conspiracy theorist.
 I am someone though, with the ability to think for myself and ask questions, questions that are percieved by many as uncomfortable, or as attention seeking, or downright impotlite and uncalled for.
 I do have this strange urge to understand things and if that is seen as rude and uncomfortable or even dangerous, than I suppose that is what I am.

-I am simply not willing to give up some up some of my freedom, live with restrictions that cannot be explained to me logically and stay silent.
+I am simply not willing to give up some of my freedom, live with restrictions that cannot be explained to me logically and stay silent.
 I am not even speaking about the worldwide economical damage that has been caused (which is undeniably tremendous), I am so much more worried about the incredible social damage that can not yet be foreseen.

 I am in no way smarter than others but perhaps my curiosity (that has more than once caused me trouble) is insatiable and makes me ask, trying to understand.